rnpbr/opennetworking-docs/docs/en/index.md

 ## Lab Flowchart

-The flowchart illustrates the workflow of **Netreplica** in the context of a network simulation environment, in integration with **Containerlab**:
+The flowchart illustrates the workflow of **Netreplica** in the context of a network simulation environment, integrated with **Containerlab**:

 ![Workflow Netreplica](../img/tools_imgs/workflow-netreplica.gif)